SaveFnk/SoundGraph_DB2/README.md

 ### Domain Overview

-The primary aim of our database system is to manage information in the following domains:
+The aim of our database system is to manage information in the following domains:
 -   Artists/Bands.
 -   Spotify data about tracks and albums.
 -   YouTube videos and channels.